JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 ![User stories - Returning visitor q3](testing-images/testimage-contact-form.png)

 -  __As a returning visitor, I want to view photos of past events or collections__
-Selecting the events and collections main navigation link will take the use to the events page where they can view a photo gallery
+Selecting the events and collections main navigation link will take the user to the events page where they can view a photo gallery
 ![User stories - Returning visitor q4](testing-images/testimage-gallery.png)

 -  __As a returning visitor, I want to visit the fundraising groups social media pages__